rionhunter/Datak/README.md

 # Datak
-Growing documentation of resources available on Github
+Growing documentation of resources available on Github, with guidance and notes on how to use

+# Computer Learning

+# Art Generation

+# CMS

+# Game Design